 (iii) Procedures for investigating meter usage from unidentified usage meters.

 (6) For the purpose of this rule, a corrected bill may take the form of a newly issued bill or may be reflected as a line item adjustment on a subsequent monthly bill.

-When a corrected bill is issued, the utility must provide the following information on the corrected bill or in a letter sent to the customer:
+(a) When a corrected bill is issued for a meter failure or malfunction or billing error, the utility must provide the following information on the corrected bill, in a letter or a combination of both a corrected bill and letter sent to the customer:

-(a) The reason for the bill correction;
+(i) The reason for the bill correction;

-(b) A breakdown of the bill correction for each month included in the corrected bill;
+(ii) A breakdown of the bill correction for each month included in the corrected bill;

-(c) The total amount of the bill correction that is due and payable;
+(iii) The total amount of the bill correction that is due and payable;

-(d) The time period covered by the bill correction; and
+(iv) The time period covered by the bill correction; and

-(e) The actions taken to eliminate the cause of the bill correction.
+(v) The actions taken to eliminate the cause of the bill correction.

-(f) An explanation of the availability of payment arrangements in accordance with WAC 480-90-138(1), Payment arrangements.
+(vi) An explanation of the availability of payment arrangements in accordance with WAC 480-90-138(1), Payment arrangements.

+(b) When a bill is issued for unassigned usage, the utility must provide the information in subsections (6)(ii) and (iii) on the bill in a letter or a combination of both a corrected bill and letter sent to the customer.

-(7) Corrected bills issued for the following purposes are exempt from the provisions of section (5)(a):
+(7) Corrected bills issued for the following purposes are exempt from the provisions of subsection (5):

 (a) Meter failure or malfunction or billing error related to customer tampering with the utility’s property, use of the utility’s service through an illegal connection, or the customer fraudulently obtaining service.

 (b) An estimated meter read made in accordance with subsection (1)(i) is not considered a meter failure or malfunction or a billing error.
-A bill true-up based on an actual meter reading after one or more estimated bills is not considered a corrected bill for purpose of subsections (5)(a).
+A bill true-up based on an actual meter reading after one or more estimated bills is not considered a corrected bill for purpose of subsection (5).